pmadril/danklco.com-site/_posts/2012-02-07-creating-a-column-control-in-adobe-cq.md

 ---
 layout: post
-title: Jekyll Init Script
+title: Creating a Column Control in Adobe CQ
 original: http://www.sixdimensions.com/creating-a-column-control-in-adobe-cq/
 ---

-# Creating a Column Control in Adobe CQ

 Column Controls in Adobe CQ allow authors to easily create and configure column-based layouts. &nbsp;This guide shows advanced users and developers how to create and configure a column control.